asimhashmi/Would-You-Rather/README.md

 # Would You Rather
-Would You Rather is a game built on top of React and Recus.
+Would You Rather is a game built on top of React and Redux.
 The game goes like this: A user is asked a question in the form: “Would you rather [option A] or [option B] ?”.
 Answering "neither" or "both" is against the rules.
 Player can also add new questions and submit answer to already created questions.

 It also has a leaderbaord where different users can see there progress.
 Players with the most questions and answers rise to the top.